Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 03.27.31 UTC
+- WIB: Jumat, 5 September 2025 04.23.16 UTC
-- WITA: Jumat, 5 September 2025 04.27.31 UTC
+- WITA: Jumat, 5 September 2025 05.23.16 UTC
-- WIT: Jumat, 5 September 2025 05.27.31 UTC
+- WIT: Jumat, 5 September 2025 06.23.16 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: nature
+Kategori: funny